KARA reports on the issues of child abuse.

 Domestic violence is an understatement; children watching their mother or sibling raped or beaten is as traumatizing as being raped or beaten.

 Few of us have an accurate perception of what trauma and abuse do to a child (3 minute ACEs video) and the depth and scope of the problems generational child abuse are causing these children and our nation.
+The science of epigenetics now shows that childhood trauma manifests itself in how our genes express themselves into the next generation.
+Child abuse can literally last forever unless it is interrupted and healed.

 The numbers of children damaged by life altering abuse continues to grow and our communities are suffering the effects of damaged youth becoming dysfunctional citizens unable to cope within a punishment oriented system that trends toward expulsion and incarceration and away from healing and acceptance.